-For example, when using California Sales Tax ID number to apply for a resale certificate in the State of Nebraska, in this case California Sales Tax ID number would be an out-of-state ID number.
+For example, when using a California sales tax ID number to apply for a resale certificate in the state of Nebraska, in this case the California sales tax ID number would be an out-of-state ID number.

 Business license – a permit issued by a government agency that allows one to conduct business operations within the jurisdiction of the government.
 In the US, each state issues its own business license that authorizes one to lawfully conduct business operations within the state's jurisdiction.